pinapelz/more-tachi-import-scripts/chuni/tachi/README.md

+# Not Maintained.
+Use the universal script for sessions

 # CHUNITHM Tachi to Tachi

 This is a bookmarklet that will allow you to download data shown in the Web UI of Tachi into a `Batch-Manual` compatible form again.